kitspace/awesome-electronics/contributing.md

 - Design Rule Check (DRC): EDA tools perform design rule checks to ensure that the layout adheres to the manufacturer's specifications and constraints.7
 - Gerber Files: After the PCB layout is complete and verified, Gerber files are generated.
 These files contain the information needed for PCB fabrication, including copper layers, silkscreen, and solder mask.
 - 3D Visualization: Some advanced EDA tools offer 3D visualization features, allowing designers to view the PCB layout in a three-dimensional space.

-## Tier description

-### ${\color{red}S}$

-Full-featured and professional-level EDAs, widely adopted in the industry for highly complex electronic projects.
-Highly active software development, whether proprietary or open source, and with a quite large community.

-### ${\color{orange}A}$

-Very popular, with a large community, and with a very active and accelerated software development.
-It contains advanced features but not so widely adopted in the industry as it lacks cutting-edge features.
-Even though, it can be adopted to complex electronic systems, usually as a free or OS-compatible alternative to the ${\color{red}S}$ tier.

-### ${\color{yellow}B}$

-A EDA with a small community yet and not so popular, but with a promising and very active software development.
-Software in this tier tends to grow into tier ${\color{orange}A}$ as they get matured.
-They can have some nice features for more complex electronic projects, but they are usually more limited when compared to tier ${\color{orange}A}$ or ${\color{red}S}$.

-### ${\color{green}C}$

-Single-featured EDAs with a small community.
-It lacks more complex functionalities, and the software development is not very active.
-Additionally, it is usually used in a niche.
-EDAs in this tier are not expected to grow much further than they already are.
-Even though, the software can fully fullfil its taks and can be used for small- and medium-sized projects.

-### ${\color{light blue}D}$

-Old and single-featured EDAs with a rarely active software development.
-EDAs in this tier tend to become obsolete throughout the time.

-### ${\color{purple}E}$

-Abandoned or obsolete EDA projects.
-These EDAs are listed for historical reasons, as they were relevant in the past.